Aditya9056/smush-repo/readme.txt

 * Fixed:
     * PNG to JPEG conversion not working for Multisite
     * Stats Calculation, Use custom query to retrieve data
+    * Fixed warning and notices
     * Added check for invalid membership ( Pro Users )
-    * Fixed warning and notices
+    * thumbnails not being converted for PNG to JPEG conversion
 * Removed option to convert Transparent PNGs to JPEGs ( Pro Users )

 = 2.4.3 =